 Fact #15: Owls have unique necks.

-So let’s go back to that whole “Owls can turn their heads upside down” thing:
+So let’s go back to that whole “Owls can turn their heads around and upside down” thing:

 Why don’t they die when they do this!?
 Where do all the bones go!?